 Welcome to lesson 4

-Lesson 4 – The numbered cards 1-10 of the Suit of Wands
+Lesson 4 – The Suit of Wands

 The first suit of the Minor Arcana is the Wands or Rods or Batons as they are sometimes called.